pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 #### Input

-* `colorTerm` (bool) - Flag to check if the terminal supports 4-bit colors.
+- If terminal supports 4-bit colors

 #### Output

-* Denmark flag with red and white backgrounds, or without colorization based on terminal support.
+- Denmark flag with red and white backgrounds, or without colorization based on terminal support.

-1. START
+#### Steps

-2. Initialize:
+1. Initialize:
-    * ANSI color codes for red, green, yellow, blue, magenta, cyan, white backgrounds, and reset codes
+    - ANSI color codes for red, green, yellow, blue, magenta, cyan, white backgrounds, and reset codes
-    * termChoice (char)
+    - termChoice (char)
-    * colorTerm (bool)
+    - colorTerm (bool)
-    * coloredString (char array)
+    - coloredString (char array)
-3. Define the `colorize` function to add ANSI color codes to the input string:
+2. Define the `colorize` function to add ANSI color codes to the input string:
     1. Initialize an empty string `coloredString`.
     2. Iterate through each character in the input string `inp`.
     3. For each character, use a switch case to determine the corresponding ANSI color code:
-        * If the character is 'R', append the ANSI red background code and a space, then reset the background.
+        - If the character is 'R', append the ANSI red background code and a space, then reset the background.
-        * If the character is 'G', append the ANSI green background code and a space, then reset the background.
+        - If the character is 'G', append the ANSI green background code and a space, then reset the background.
-        * If the character is 'Y', append the ANSI yellow background code and a space, then reset the background.
+        - If the character is 'Y', append the ANSI yellow background code and a space, then reset the background.
-        * If the character is 'B', append the ANSI blue background code and a space, then reset the background.
+        - If the character is 'B', append the ANSI blue background code and a space, then reset the background.
-        * If the character is 'M', append the ANSI magenta background code and a space, then reset the background.
+        - If the character is 'M', append the ANSI magenta background code and a space, then reset the background.
-        * If the character is 'C', append the ANSI cyan background code and a space, then reset the background.
+        - If the character is 'C', append the ANSI cyan background code and a space, then reset the background.
-        * If the character is 'W', append the ANSI white background code and a space, then reset the background.
+        - If the character is 'W', append the ANSI white background code and a space, then reset the background.
-        * If the character does not match any of the above, append the character itself to `coloredString`.
+        - If the character does not match any of the above, append the character itself to `coloredString`.
     4. Return the `coloredString` with the injected ANSI codes.
-4. Prompt the user to ensure their terminal supports at least 4-bit colors.
+3. Prompt the user to ensure their terminal supports at least 4-bit colors.
-5. Input the user's response for terminal support.
+4. Input the user's response for terminal support.
-6. Set `colorTerm` to true if the user confirms terminal support, otherwise set it to false.
+5. Set `colorTerm` to true if the user confirms terminal support, otherwise set it to false.
-7. Define the Denmark flag as a string.
+6. Define the Denmark flag as a string.
-8. If `colorTerm` is true, call the `colorize` function and print the colorized flag.
+7. If `colorTerm` is true, call the `colorize` function and print the colorized flag.
-9. If `colorTerm` is false, print the flag without colorization.
+8. If `colorTerm` is false, print the flag without colorization.
-10. END

 ### Code